systemd-cron/systemd-cron/README.md

 Description
 ---------------
 systemd units to provide cron daemon functionality by running scripts in cron directories.
-The crontabs are automaticaly translated using /usr/lib/systemd/system-generators/systemd-crontab-generator.
+The crontabs are automatically translated using /usr/lib/systemd/system-generators/systemd-crontab-generator.

 Usage
 ---------